ktsuo/aou-prs/aou-prs/README.md

-This directory contains scripts used to create plots for main and supplementary figures.
+This repo contains scripts used to create the plots for main and supplementary figures.

 ## Structure